Social Media Image Gallery

 A group of people on a boat next to a photo of them in scuba gear working on a large yellow buoy in the water

-Sanctuary research divers Ryan and Donavon flew across the country to aid Olympic Coast National Marine Sanctuary in the recovery of moored water quality and acoustic instrumentation.
+Sanctuary research divers Ryan and Donavon flew across the country to aid Olympic Coast National Marine Sanctuary in the recovery of moored water quality and acoustic instruments.
 Diving in a different sanctuary brings unique opportunities and challenges.
 (Photo Credit: Ryan Hannum/NOAA; Kathy Hough/NOAA)

 A small yellow data buoy floating on the water, along with a map showing its last known location

+Help us find Bob!
 Our Sofar spotter buoy, Bob, floated away from East Flower Garden Bank on September 11, 2024 during Hurricane Francine.
-The sanctuary sent out a plea for folks to keep an eye out for the buoy and return it to us if found.
+The sanctuary sent out a plea for folks to return the buoy, if found.
 (Photo Credit: Ryan Hannum/NOAA)

 Scuba divers working at the top and the bottom of a line suspended from a buoy

-Here at Flower Garden Banks National Marine Sanctuary, we swap ideas with research partners, community members, across NOAA and with other agencies and organizations to better understand this special place. #NationalSwapIdeasDay (Photo Credit: G.P.
+TEAM - Together Everyone Achieves More.
+We swap ideas with research partners, community members, other agencies and organizations to better understand this special place. #NationalSwapIdeasDay (Photo Credit: G.P.
 Schmahl/NOAA)

 A data dashboard showing decreasing temperatures on a graph next to a map showing the location of the data buoy the info comes from